Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/diffusion_automaton.md

 ## Adding a second particle to our diffusion simulation

-We now will add particle *B* to the simulation, which also starts with 100% concentration in the central square.
+We now will add *B* particles to the simulation, which we assume also start with 100% concentration in the central square.
 Recall that *B*, our "predator" molecule, diffuses half as fast as *A*, the "prey" molecule.
 If we set the diffusion rate <em>d</em><sub><em>B</em></sub> equal to 0.1, then our cells after a time step will be updated as shown in the figure below.
 This figure represents the concentration of the two particles in each cell as an ordered pair ([*A*], [*B*]).

 [![image-center](../assets/images/600px/two_particle_concentration_diffusion.png){: .align-center width="300px"}](../assets/images/two_particle_concentration_diffusion.png)
 A figure showing cellular concentrations after one time step for two particles <em>A</em> and <em>B</em> diffusing at rates <em>d</em><sub><em>A</em></sub> = 0.2 and <em>d</em><sub><em>B</em></sub> = 0.1.
 Each cell is labeled by the ordered pair ([<em>A</em>], [<em>B</em>]).